AnyLog-co/documentation/examples/Configuration.md

 #### Declare the root folder for the AnyLog files
 AnyLog maintains scripts, configurations and data in different folders.
 The default folders structure is detailed in the a [local directory structure](../getting%20started.md#local-directory-structure) section.
-The command below determines the path to the root folder (to the AnyLog-Network folder).
+The command below declares the path to the root folder (to the AnyLog-Network folder).

 <pre>
 set anylog home !anylog_root_dir    # Declare the location of the AnyLog root folder.
 Note that anylog_root_dir was associated with a value above (anylog_root_dir=C:\).
 </pre>

 #### Create the AnyLog Directories
 The command below will create the AnyLog folders (under the AnyLog root folder) if the folders do not exists.
+The command needs to be issued once (unless the root folder location is changed), and can be placed in a different script file.
 <pre>
 create work directories
 </pre>